 By default Hotjar sends a visitor to the next question after answering a question.
 If you have more than one question in your Poll, you have the option to decide which question your respondent should see next.
-Click on the signpost icon in the top right of the question to choose this option.
+Click on the dropdown menu below the question to choose this option.

 You can choose to send them to a specific follow-up question or send them straight to the end of the Poll based on their answer by selecting a logic option.

 You can apply the following logic options to your Poll: